coderarjob/meghaos-x86/README.md

 2. gcc-multilib if host computer processor is anything other than x86.

 ### Prerequisites: Code coverage report

 1. gcc and gcov library 8.3 or higher.
-1. lcov and genhtml package.
+2. lcov and genhtml package.

 After the perquisites are met, just run `./build.sh`.
-This will build the floppy image, as well as the unittests.
+This will build the floppy image, the unittests and code coverage report.

 ## Running on host computer.